Three life lessons from 2019 – an interesting year

 How I am improving my professional life in 2020

 In the second half of 2019, I spent time thinking about my career.
 It was not going well.
 I decided it was prudent to be open to a change.
 The job market in the DC area is hot these days.
-I receive a fair number of inquiries from companies that are interested in my experience and expertise.
-In the fall I started paying more attention to these offers.
+I receive many inquiries from companies interested in my experience and expertise.
+In the fall, I started paying more attention to these offers.
 All of them were interesting.
 Each one was different.
-Microsoft contacted me about an awesome opportunity.
+Microsoft contacted me about an incredible opportunity.
 I decided to accept the offer and start a new job there soon.
 I am hopeful that 2020 will be much better from a professional perspective.
 The new decade will begin with a new adventure.

 My new adventure starts here in 2020.